borkdude/dynaload/README.md

 a value or will throw upon deref.
 It lets you dynamically refer to a var that may or may not be there.
 In Clojure it will require the namespace for you and throw if the namespace is not there.
-In ClojureScript you will have to require the namespace manually before deref, since ClojureScript namespaces can not be loaded dynamically (outside of a REPL).
+In ClojureScript you will have to require the namespace manually before deref, since ClojureScript namespaces cannot be loaded dynamically (outside of a REPL).

 Consider this example from `examples/sci.cljc`